Analytical Chemistry Challenge for Secondary Students (2025/26)

 - Participating schools must observe safety protocols in the laboratory to ensure a safe environment for all participants.

-After the Preliminary Heat- Teachers should select the best-performing team of the school based on the marking schemes provided and other additional criteria, if deemed necessary.
+Selection of the Best-Performing Team- Teachers should select the best-performing team of the school based on the marking schemes provided and other additional criteria, if deemed necessary.

 - Teachers should keep all the students' work and submit them, together with the marking sheet, to the organisers after the competition.